lxdock/lxdock/docs/glossary.rst

     Privileged container
         Privileged containers are containers where the root user (in the container) is mapped to the host's root user.
-This is not really "root-safe" and could lead to potential security flawns.
+This is not really "root-safe" and could lead to potential security flaws.
 That said it should be noted that privileged containers come with some protection mechanisms in order to protect the host.
 You can refer to `LXC's documentation
         <https://linuxcontainers.org/fr/lxc/security/>`_ for more details on this topic.